Updated July 31, 2014

 During his remarkable career Dr. Swank published dozens of studies in major medical journals showing that a low-fat diet would essentially stop the progression of MS. Unfortunately, his work never caused an impact on the practice of neurology, primarily because there is no financial incentive to promote simple diets to cure diseases.
 Drug therapies, costing $55,000 annually, are the only therapies available to MS patients, even though they are largely ineffective.
 With the best efforts of well-meaning neurologists, half of patients diagnosed with MS will become severely disabled, or worse, within 10 years.

 The excuse medical doctors use for ignoring Dr. Swank’s cost-free, side effect-free approach is that his studies of 5,000 patients spanning 50 years of research were observational.
 “Real scientists” preach a gold standard of research called, the doubled-blind, randomized, placebo-controlled trial.
 Drugs fit into this model with a placebo pill acting as the “blind and controlled” portion of the study design.
 Food is impossible to blind (because patients and investigators can see what they eat).
 Diet therapy is also fraught with the fact that people’s eating behaviors are hard to regulate and analyze.
-The McDougall Research & Education Foundation (a 501c3, non-profit) and top researchers from the Neurology Department of OHSU joined together in 2008 to try to bring diet to the forefront of MS therapy.

 In an effort to support Dr. Swanks’ observational research, we took on the task of doing a study that fellow scientists might respect: a single-blind, randomized, controlled trial of one year’s duration.
 On January 15, 2009, we received approval from the ethics board of OHSU to conduct this study.
 Those in the intervention group were sent to the McDougall Program in Santa Rosa, CA for a 10-day education and then asked to follow the diet for a year.
 The raters (neurologists, radiologists, and other analysts) were “blinded” as to which patients were in the intervention (diet) group and which were in the control group (staying on the Western Diet).
 Over the next 4 years, 61 people were enrolled in the study.
 Most of the results have now been released and will soon be published in medical journals.